This section will help you understand why healthy homes are important and provide information to help you make - and keep - your home warm and dry.

 There is a strong relationship between housing and health:

-- Cold and damp housing contributes to respiratory disease, poor mental health and an exacerbation of chronic conditions.
+- Cold and damp housing contributes to respiratory disease, poor mental health and makes chronic conditions worse.

 The WHO recommends that improved housing conditions can save lives, prevent disease, increase quality of life, reduce poverty, and help mitigate climate change.
 Housing is becoming increasingly important to health in light of urban growth, ageing populations and climate change.